 First, when the Dude crafted the requirements, and description, with responsibilities, a HR droid will want to match that up with the job category of "Project Manager".
 Heck, if you squint at the Radford description, you can almost see it matching.

 But, then you look at the pay scales, and you, the senior, seasoned Product executive have to bust out laughing.
-The very TOP of the scale, for the level IV position, is less than you started at TWENTY YEARS ago.
+The very TOP of the scale, for the level IV position, is less than you started at in Product Management TWENTY YEARS ago.
 Seriously, it is laughable.
 So the Dude invariably charted his own path, and got some salary waiver or other to even begin to find qualified candidates.

 Why Bring this up?